robinvanemden/sensors/README.md

 [Example models and data](timeseries)

-Create a model based on one of four available example machine learning models (Kalman, Arima, RNN, or SVR), or create a new model from scratch.
+Create a model based on one of four available example machine learning models (Kalman, SARIMAX, RNN, or SVR), or create a new model from scratch.

 Use at least two sensors to predict the output of one other sensor.